blbadger/blbadger.github.io/secret-lms.md

 5. The provider is able to guess the general language corpus that is representative of the user's secret messages, and in particular the provider can access an unlimited number of training examples from an in-distribution dataset of the user's messages.
 6. The provider can collect all information the user sends and use this for decoding purposes.

+With these assumptions, secrecy with respect to language modeling can be defined analagously to public key cryptography: for a secret message to remain secret, the user must be able to encode (embed) the message using a one-way function that is easy to compute and relatively easy to train, but is very difficult or impossible to invert.
+The added difficulty here is that this function must not interfere with next token prediction, whereas the usual public key algorithms applied to token integers certainly would.
+We define this one-way function as an 'effectively noninvertible' function, one that cannot be inverted over the input space by a machine learning model (a transformer) even when a very large amount of data and compute is applied.

 ### Theory: Secrecy and Invertibility